-Saturday, August 25: AHEC Scholars Orientation and Challenge Course
+- Early September (excat date TBD): AHEC Scholars Orientation and Challenge Course

-January 14-18: AHEC Scholars Academy -- intensive hands-on, experiental, interprofessional, team-based training; held in Bowling Green, KY.
+- January 14-18: AHEC Scholars Academy -- intensive hands-on, experiental, interprofessional, team-based training; held in Bowling Green, KY.

 - Friday, April 26: 1 day AHEC Scholars retreat

 How to Apply:

-Applications are now being accepted for the 2018-2020 AHEC Scholars program.
+- Applications are now being accepted for the 2018-2020 AHEC Scholars program.
 As part

 of the application, applicants must compose an essay addressing the following topics